wang-nancy/Gripper-robot/FEA-process-documentation.md

 where m = 5 kg, g = 9.81 m/s², SF = 3.0, μ = 0.30, n = 5 jaws.

-For the FEA, **50 N per jaw** was used as an initial test value, applied as outward radial forces on the inside face of each jaw tip — the reaction from a gripped object pushing back against the closed jaws.
+For the FEA, **50 N per jaw** was used as an initial test value, applied as outward radial forces on the inside face of each jaw tip, the reaction from a gripped object pushing back against the closed jaws.

 **Mechanical advantage.** Because the gripper is a slider-crank, the pushrod force